Analysis | Why House Democrats have good reason to be anxious about no coronavirus relief deal

-Vulnerable House Democrats have to go home to conservative-leaning districts — places like Oklahoma, New Mexico and South Carolina — where they won’t be bearing unemployment help, or another stimulus check, or funding to help small businesses and schools and community hospitals.
+Vulnerable House Democrats have to go home to conservative-leaning districts — in states such as Oklahoma, New Mexico and South Carolina — and they won’t be bearing unemployment help, another stimulus check or funding to help small businesses, schools and community hospitals.
 What they passed in May doesn’t put money in their constituents’ hands.

 “The members are really concerned they have to go home and face voters who say, ‘This is my No. 1 need,’ and have nothing to offer,” said a Democratic strategist talking to vulnerable lawmakers and their staffs, who spoke on the condition of anonymity to share private conversations.